nagi/findaface/README.md

 When given a path to a picture, this gem attempts to determins whether it contains a single face and thus might be appropriate for a profile image, ID Card etc.

+It is a modified then gemified version of George Ogata's [find-face](https://github.com/howaboutwe/find-face).

+If you want a CLI that indicates where the biggest face in an image is, then use [find-face](https://github.com/howaboutwe/find-face).
+If you want a ruby gem that indicates whether an image contains a single face, use this.

 ## Installation

 Add this line to your application's Gemfile: